shelavalepallavi/age-calculator/README.md

 ## 💡 Future Enhancements
 - 📆 Add countdown to next birthday.
-- 🌐 Support for time zones
+- 🌐 Support for time zones.
-- 📱 Shareable result summary
+- 📱 Shareable result summary.
-- 🗓️ Calculate age differences between two dates
+- 🗓️ Calculate age differences between two dates.

 ## 🤝 Contributing
 Found a bug or want to contribute a feature?
 Fork the repo, create a branch, and submit a pull request.
 Contributions are always welcome! 🙌